billwear/billwear.github.io/_posts/2026-03-22-god-of-the-gorilla-glass.md

 date: 2026-03-22
 ---

 My naive six-year-old self was fascinated.

 Snuggling into our family table at the Saturday night diner, I spotted an anomaly at the adjacent table.

-“Look daddy,” I said, “those people are sleeping!”
+"Look daddy," I said, "those people are sleeping!"

-He shushed me with a finger and explained The Saying of Grace.
+He shushed me with a finger and explained the Saying of Grace.
 Why do we only do that at home?
 A more impatient finger.
 Should we do that here?
 Before we eat the table crackers?
 A slap on my leg closed the discussion.

-Sixty years later, my wife and I were settling down to our own restaurant table when I noticed heads bowed at every table.
+Sixty years later, my wife and I were settling into our own restaurant table when I noticed heads bowed at every table.
 Diners hunched over their phones, praying fervently to the God of Gorilla Glass.
-A lifetime later, and only the favored deity had changed.[](https://substackcdn.com/image/fetch/$s_!tEzh!,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2F1f94016d-12dc-4a0c-b700-53c1a87cf237_1536x1024.png)
+A lifetime later, and only the favored deity had changed.

-I wanted to call my wife’s attention to this, but out of respect for her prayers to Facebook, I kept my silence.
+I wanted to call my wife's attention to this, but out of respect for her prayers to Facebook, I kept my silence.

-## A beam in my eye

-Society is a mass of immediate, pervasive, and persistent distractions, though I don’t think it’s new.
-Attention has become a more potent currency for all demographics, moving well beyond the older, ninety-second television tax.

-We can surreptitiously observe a more personal kind of make-believe, real-time, in the carefully-curated stream of instagram moments that stand in for the lives of our friends and acquaintances.

-We can doomscroll endless streams of weird tricks and $10-a-month miracle cures.
-And we can ride the reels of fifteen-second loops that adapt themselves to our attention patterns by reading nanosecond differences in pause time, getting us into a weird space when the cat wants a few pets or we have to grab a soda.

-Even more pervasive is the “notify when staring” algorithm that tries to distract you from your distraction with four-day-old posts you neglected to look at because you were actually interacting with the unreal world of TikTok.

-## Stranger from a strange land

-And then there’s me.
-I’m staring at my phone as well, except that I’m logged into my private home server typing text into Emacs, reading plain-text email and surfing the Web with no grapics or ads, connecting with people over secured text-only channels that have been around since the 80s.

-Whose side am I on?
+---

-To be honest, attention has been capital forever.
-Newspapers were slower, radio and television more sporadic, but our own attention has been weaponized against us in a much more pernicious way lately.
+Attention has been capital forever.
+Newspapers were slower, radio and television more sporadic, but our own attention has been weaponized against us in a much more pernicious way lately -- and it isn't new, just faster.
+The ninety-second television tax has been replaced by the nanosecond algorithm that reads the difference in how long you paused on a cat video versus a political meltdown and adjusts accordingly.

+We doomscroll weird tricks and miracle cures.
+We ride fifteen-second reels calibrated to our nervous systems.
+We get interrupted from our distractions by notifications about four-day-old posts we missed because we were already distracted.
+The whole stack is designed to keep us just engaged enough to show us one more thing.

+And then there's me.

-By the same token, I can now connect to my supercomputer at home from nearly anywhere and live in a very focused and ancient subculture, while emulating the natives.
-Dressed in tribal garb, war paint in place, I can converse with others in the mothership about things which would be mysterious to those people who could hear my voice.
+I'm staring at my phone too.
+Except I'm logged into my home server, typing text into Emacs, reading plain-text email, surfing the web with no graphics or ads, connecting with people over secured channels that have been around since the eighties.
+Dressed in tribal garb, war paint in place, conversing with others in the mothership about things that would be incomprehensible to anyone who could actually hear my voice.

-There are no sides here, but there *is* a real danger, though I can’t seem to care.
-Others are vicariously living their dreams, while I am *actually* enjoying my preferred lifestyle in the midst of the cult, in cognito and unnoticed.
-Or is that the other way around?

-I am, in effect, the alien in the room, quietly disguised as a Gorilla-glass worshipper, apparently reverently stroking my idol to bring forth the Blessed Dopamine.
-In fact, I’m inhabiting a world where simple truth is revered, and all claims for the One True Way are treated with profound disrespect.
+I am the alien in the room.
+Quietly disguised as a Gorilla Glass worshipper, apparently stroking my idol to summon the Blessed Dopamine.
+In fact I'm inhabiting a world where simple truth is revered, complexity is earned, and all claims for the One True Way are treated with the suspicion they deserve -- which is principle sixteen, if you're counting.

-But in Their minds, so are They.

-It’s a weird existence.
-I currently don’t know how to judge it.
+The irony is that from the outside we look identical.
+Both hunched.
+Both scrolling.
+Both somewhere else entirely.

+The difference is I know where I am.

 The zeitgeist feels like being one of the few teflon lifeboats in a sea of molasses.

-And the jury, if there even is one, is still out.
+Whether that's wisdom or just a different flavor of delusion, I genuinely can't tell you.
+The jury is still out.

 Looking at their phones.